michaeljclark/rv8/doc/src/mmio.md

 The following document outlines (unofficial) layout for the riscv-meta emulator devices:

-- TIME
+- RTC (Real Time Clock)
-- MIPI
+- MIPI (Machine Interprocessor Interrupt)
-- PLIC
+- PLIC (Platform Level Interrupt Controller)
-- UART
+- UART (Universal Asychronous Receiver / Transmitter)
-- HTIF
+- HTIF (Host Target Interface)

 The UART MMIO layout is based on a 16550, the TIME device is based on version 1.9.1 of the RISC-V Privileged Specification.
 The PLIC device